xhesiballa/manga-crawler/README.md

-# xhesiballa/ A unique manga_crawler
+# xhesiballa/ A unique manga-crawler
 Download manga from manga hosting websites